For many people, winter travel involves escaping to a sunny locale, lying on the beach and sipping umbrella drinks.

 And then there are those who dive head first into the elements and stay in a damn igloo.

 This is for those people.
-And, considering the current travel climate, hiding out in an igloo seems like a good way to go.
+And, considering the holidays are rapidly approaching, hiding out in an igloo seems like a good way to go.
 So to assist with all your snowy escapades, whether it's viewing the northern lights or dining beside a mountain, here are six igloo hotels to visit this winter.
 (Bring a jacket.)

 With 16-foot clear roofs that let in plenty of natural light, you can take in the picturesque views without leaving your bed.
 The fiberglass igloos are similar to those utilized by polar expeditions and research stations, and the on-site restaurant serves three square meals per day inside a craftsman-built yurt.

 These geodesic, energy-efficient igloos are perched in the Swiss Alps.
 Choose from a variety of different rooms, from cozy pods with pellet stoves to spacious suites featuring Japanese baths.
 Whichever you go with, you'll have unfettered views of the surrounding mountains.